object-oriented-python/object-oriented-programming/doc/source/3_style.rst

 Remember that the key objective of code style conventions is to make it easier for readers to understand the code.
-If the code implements a mathematical algorithm, then it's quite likely that readers of that code will have at least a passing acquantence with that area of mathematics.
+If the code implements a mathematical algorithm, then it's quite likely that readers of that code will have at least a passing acquaintance with that area of mathematics.
 You will therefore greatly help their intuition for what your code does if the names in the code match the mathematical conventions for the same concepts.
 You can use underscores to hint at